dsp6414/mmdetection-tutorial/datasets/Readme.md

 Datasets are placing here.

-unzip dataset.tar.gz  to the 'datasets' directory
+unzip dataset.tar.xz  to the 'datasets' directory

 downloading link: